 About Naomi Johnson

-Naomi Johnson is the founder of TheProfile.Company, and is the author of ‘What to Put on Your LinkedIn Profile’ and ‘Grassroots to Green Shoots’.
+Naomi Johnson is the founder of TheProfile.Company, and is the author of ‘What to Put on Your LinkedIn Profile’ The Expert Economy and ‘Grassroots to Green Shoots’.
 Since beginning in March 2015, TheProfile.Company has written LinkedIn profiles for CEOs, corporate sales teams, thought-leaders, ex-BBC editors and solo entrepreneurs.
 See our portfolio.

-Naomi works with companies to translate their brand message into engaging and professional LinkedIn profiles, written in the first person voice, that create the ‘know, like and trust’ factor needed to facilitate introductions and bring in sales.
+Naomi speciality is working with companies and Expert Enterpreneurs to translate their brand message into engaging and professional LinkedIn profiles, written in the first-person voice, that create the ‘know, like and trust’ factor needed to facilitate introductions and bring in sales.

 * Talent Connect 2013, Talent Connect 2014, Social RecruitIn 2014 in London, via Really Connect where Naomi was the Head Training Consultant for 2 years.